cheminfo/nmrium-docs/docs/15_quickstart/15-quickstart.md

     **Line Broadening (LB)**: Specify 0.3 Hz for 1H spectra and 1-3 Hz for 13C.

 2. Phase correction: Click the **Phase correction** icon to the left of the spectrum.
 You can choose between manual and automatic phase correction.

-Automatic phase correction: Click the **Apply** button, the phase will be corrected automatically.
+    **Automatic phase correction**: Click the **Apply** button, the phase will be corrected automatically.

-Manual phase correction: You can perform zero-order and first-order phase correction.
+    **Manual phase correction**: You can perform zero-order and first-order phase correction.
     For zero-order phase correction, click and hold the green **PH0** button above the spectrum.
 By moving the mouse to the left or right, you can perform phase correction until the signal is correctly phased and release the button.
 By double-clicking, you can move the pivot point (red line) for the first-order phase correction.
     The first order phase correction is performed analogously by pressing **PH1**.
 The focus should be on the signals that are as far away as possible from the signal under the pivot point.
 Clicking the **Apply** button completes the phase correction.

 ## 8. Referencing

 Click the **Peaks Picking** button to the left of the spectrum.
 Find your solvent signal (or the reference signal).
 When you point at it with the crosshairs, press the shift key and the left mouse button at the same time.
 The value of the signal will be shown both in the spectrum and in a list on the right side of the spectrum in the **Peaks** field.
 Select one of the two displayed values (in the spectrum single click with the left mouse button, in the list double click with the left mouse button) and enter the correct reference value.